vishallama/dune/doc/project-layout-specification.rst

 --------

 The Dune language only has end of line comments.
-End of line comments are introduced with a semicolon and span up to the end of the end of the current line.
+End of line comments are introduced with a semicolon and span up to the end of the current line.
 Everything from the semicolon to the end of the line is ignored.
 For instance:

 .. code::